The Silent Enigma: Track listing

-2003 Remastered Release
+2003 remastered release

 A remastered version of The Silent Enigma was released on 2003 by Peaceville Records.
 The 2-disc package features the entire The Silent Enigma album fully re-mastered on CD, along with a DVD featuring a live performance recorded in Kraków, Poland, in March 1996, as well as promotional videos for the tracks "Sweet Tears", "Mine Is Yours to Drown In (Ours Is the New Tribe)", "The Silent Enigma", and "Hope".